Reference No. 082 Sales Marketing Growth · Symptoms · Diagnostic

 When it does not work

-IV.When another room should be checked first.
+IV.When another layer should be checked first.

-This read is not the first stop when the company has not yet proven the symptom.
+This diagnostic is not the first stop when the company has not yet proven the symptom.
 It is also not the right first stop when the visible issue is plainly legal, tax, medical, regulatory, or technical and needs a qualified specialist before the Atlas can help.

 Old way